CadeBrown/cadebrown.github.io/_posts/2020-10-21-kata-2-ckc-parsing.md

   1. If the current node is a constant, return this value
   2. If the current node is a variable, look up and return the value for the given name
   3. If the current node is an operator, repeat these steps for each of its children, and then apply the operator with the children's values and return that value
-  4. If the current node is a function, repeat these steps for each of its children, and then apply/call the function itself and return the value it returns
+  4. If the current node is a function, repeat these steps for each of its children, and then apply/call the function itself with a list of the values returned by the children, and return the result from the function call
 In abstract programming terms, we could define a function `eval(ast)`, that works like this:

 ```